grimy86/CCI25/Windows_Internals/Windows_API.md

 Enter `COM (Component Object Model)`, to fix this, Microsoft introduced `COM (Component Object Model)`.
 You can think of COM as a better way to organize and access Windows features, making it easier for different programs to work together.
 Originally, COM was called `OLE 2` and it started as a way for Office programs (like Word and Excel) to share data with each other.

+This sharing of data between processes is what we call `Inter-Process Communications (IPC)`.

 The ability to exchange data was originally implemented through `OLE (Object Linking and Embedding)`.
 Which in turn implemented using and older Windows mechanism named `DDE (Dynamic Data Exchange)`.
 However, DDE also had it's own limitations and eventually OLE came along.

 COM is based on two simple ideas: